 Although the wines of supermarkets and specialty stores come from many different factories, the trend in the US market has become more and more centralized in recent years, because the cost of land and operations has skyrocketed, competition has become more intense, and breweries have been merging to form economies of scale.
 There are also some wineries that have been acquired by other big brands such as Constellation Brands, Diageo and Chalone Wine Group.
 EJ Gallo is the leading American wine producer and the second largest wine group in the world.
 With its huge sales volume, Gallo has also been included in Wal-Mart's second list of leading suppliers that must complete the ban, with RFID tags on pallets and boxes shipped to Wal-Mart before January 2006.

 As retailers demand more, more wine companies need to use RFID tags on at least pallets and containers.
-For the wine industry, it is necessary to consider not only the requirements but also the potential benefits that RFID brings to the internals of the company, and to improve the tracking and monitoring of the production process and finished products.
+For the wine industry, it is necessary to consider not only the requirements but also the potential benefits of RFID for the company, and to improve the tracking and monitoring of the production process and finished products.
 The brewery not only wants to improve internal management operations by using RFID tags on finished pallets and containers, but also wants to use RFID tags on wooden barrels in the production process.
 In the UK, Trenstar and ScotTIsh Courage Brewing show how to use RFID tags to better track the barrels.
-Their application shows that the use of special materials to manufacture tag antennas and the selection of suitable locations to mount RFID devices on containers will greatly increase the read rate of liquid targets.
-Wine manufacturers can also use sensor technology RFID tags to monitor changes in the ambient temperature of barrels that can affect the quality of the wine.
+Their application shows that the use of special materials to manufacture tag antennas and the selection of suitable locations for mounting RFID devices on containers will greatly increase the read rate of liquid targets.
+Wine manufacturers can also use sensor technology RFID tags to monitor changes in the ambient temperature of the barrels that can affect the quality of the wine.

 The labeling application of water products in wine products seems to be more intense than the market demand for any other food and beverage.
 Jonathan Byrnes of Harvard Business School believes that the cost-benefit ratio of using RFID on low-value department stores is too high.
 However, for beverages, the return on investment using RFID is much higher, because the price of the label is much higher than that of other department stores.

 The market structure of the US wine industry also demonstrates the importance of using RFID tags on wine bottles.
 If $7 per bottle is used as the tipping point for high-priced and low-priced wines, then low-priced wines account for 70% of sales, while wine manufacturers' 62% of profits come from high-priced wine sales.
-Therefore, wine manufacturers want to promote the use of labels in high-priced products from the perspective of higher safety, better control and market value.
+Therefore, wine manufacturers consider the use of labels in high-priced products in terms of higher safety, better control and market value.